jackjoe/activity-log/readme.md

 ### Publishing migrations and configuration:

-To publish this package's configuration and migrations, run this from the command line:
+To publish this package's configuration, run this from the command line:

-    php artisan vendor:publish
+    php artisan vendor:publish --provider="Vendor\JackJoe\ActivityLog\ActivityLogServiceProvider"

 > **Note:** Migrations are only published; remember to run them when ready.